Giorgio Roda: Career

+Roda's No. 88 Proton Competition Ford at Spa in 2024.

 During the 2021 and 2022 seasons Roda moved into the SRO world, driving in the GT World Challenge Europe Endurance and Sprint Cups.
-These two years yielded little success for the Italian, who was downgraded to an FIA Bronze rating ahead of 2023.
+These two years yielded little success for Roda, who was downgraded to an FIA Bronze rating ahead of 2023.
 That year, Roda switched into prototype racing, driving for Proton in the ELMS's LMP2 Pro-Am category.
 Having shown strong qualifying pace in the all-bronze sessions throughout the year, Roda took his maiden pole at Portimão.
 Having finished second in the LMP2 class of the Asian Le Mans Series during the winter, Roda remained in the ELMS in 2024 whilst also moving into the LMGT3 category of the WEC, partnering Dennis Olsen and Mikkel O. Pedersen in a Proton-fielded Ford Mustang GT3.

+Roda's No. 11 Proton Competition LMP2 car at the 2025 24 Hours of Le Mans.

+In 2025, Roda finished 6th with Proton driving in ELMS's LMP2 Pro-Am category, partnering with Bent Viscaal and René Binder.
+At Imola, Roda finished second from pole having to repair the car after contact with AO caused them to lose time.
+With the same drivers, he achieved a podium with Proton at Le Mans 2025.
+For the 2026 ELMS season, he transferred to Duqueine Team and has achieved two podiums with Doriane Pin and Richard Verschoor.